Midwestern HomeLife

 Cara Lanz

 Lemon Blackberry Bread is a bright and sunny burst of summer, studded with juicy blackberries and drizzled with a puckery citrus glaze.
-A delicious treat that's satisfying enough for breakfast and sweet enough for dessert.
+Blackberry lemon loaf cake is a delicious treat that's satisfying enough for breakfast and sweet enough for dessert.

 Course Breakfast, Dessert, Snack